navyboys/sport_bet/README.md

 ## BBettr

-Mid-term project collaborated with @richardattfield, @maxahn and @natimj for [Lighthouse Labs](http://lighthouselabs.ca) Lighthouse Labs.
+Mid-term project collaborated with @richardattfield, @maxahn and @natimj for [Lighthouse Labs](http://lighthouselabs.ca).
 Designed and developed within five days.
 Baseball fans can bet on MLB games with each other.
 Game data comes from real world via FantasyData API.

 ### Features